Will - Updating Will - Invalid or No Will - Power of Attorney - Personal Directive

 A personal directive is an important legal document that allows you to provide directions related to your personal care should you not be capable of making those personal decisions for yourself at sometime in the future.
 As such, it empowers the person (or persons) identified in the legal document, often referred to as your agent, to make decisions of a non-financial nature while you are still alive, yet incapable of making those decisions for yourself.

 The personal directive only comes into effect when you become incapable of making your own decisions, thus lacking mental capacity, which may require confirmation from medical professionals, and comes to an end upon one’s death.
-Critical to the personal directive being legally operative is that it must conform to the laws and statutes of the jurisdiction which has control and oversight of the impacted person, such that in Alberta it must be written, signed, dated and witnessed, among other legal and statutory requirements, namely the Alberta Personal Directives Act.
+Critical to the personal directive being legally operative is that it must conform to the laws and statutes of the jurisdiction which has control and oversight of the impacted person, such that in Alberta it must be written, signed, dated and witnessed, among other legal and statutory requirements, namely the Alberta Personal Directives Act [more on Alberta requirements].

 Whether you are looking to have a personal directive created or require legal representation in the implementation of an incapacitated person’s personal directive, contact our law firm today at 403-400-4092 or via email at Chris@NeufeldLegal.com to schedule a confidential initial consultation.